 - 4.3.1 Independent Directors carry additional responsibilities to ensure independence of the Board and to help mitigate any conflict of interest between the policy-making process and the day-day management of the Company.
-The primary responsibilities are to: - ✓ protect the interest of minority shareholders, other stakeholders and the general public; - ✓ enhance the independence and objectivity of the Board's deliberations; - ✓ mitigate any possible conflict of interests between the policy-making and the dayto day management of the Company; - constructively challenge and contribute to the development of strategies for the Company; - ensure that the Board uses adequate systems and controls to safeguards the interests of the Company; - ✓ provide the 'check and balance' function to the Board: and - monitor and provide an objective view on the performance of Chief Executive Officer and senior management in meeting the agreed goals and objectives of the Company.
+The primary responsibilities are to: - ✓ protect the interest of minority shareholders, other stakeholders and the general public; - ✓ enhance the independence and objectivity of the Board's deliberations; - mitigate any possible conflict of interests between the policy-making and the day-today management of the Company; - constructively challenge and contribute to the development of strategies for the Company; - ensure that the Board uses adequate systems and controls to safeguards the interests of the Company; and - ✓ provide the 'check and balance' function to the Board.